 The other issue is how long a fireproof bag can survive such intense heat.

-In the event of a house fire, a room will burn for up to an hour and fifteen minutes if no action is taken, while most fireproof bags are only designed to withstand such temperatures for around 30 minutes.
+In a house fire, a room will burn for up to an hour and fifteen minutes if no action is taken, while most fireproof bags are only designed to withstand such temperatures for around 30 minutes.

-To get your valuable documents out of such a situation safely, you need to get water on the fire as quickly as possible in the hopes that you will have doused the flames before your fireproof bag reaches its point of no return.
+To get your valuable documents out of such a situation safely, you need to get water on the fire as quickly as possible, hoping you will have doused the flames before your fireproof bag reaches its point of no return.

-Of course, that means you need a fireproof bag that’s also waterproof; otherwise, you’ll destroy your documents at the same time as extinguishing the fire.
+Of course, that means you need a waterproof bag; otherwise, you’ll destroy your documents at the same time as extinguishing the fire.

 What Materials for a Fireproof Bag?